KirillLykov/kirilllykov.github.com/source/_posts/2012-11-03-writing-container-with-allocator.markdown

 All test functions should be declared using TEST macros.
 The syntax is simple: TEST(<test_group_name>, \<test_name\>) { ... }
 Google test frameworks employes several macroses to check test\'s conditions.
 The most useful is EXPECT_EQ(arg1, arg2) which expects equaty of arg1 and arg2.
 If the condition is not sutisfied, it will not terminate the process.
-Test functions might be called from main function.
+Test functions might be called from the main function.
 ```
 #include <gtest/gtest.h>